DHCSSza/escalator-sadilar/content/champions/dh-oer/index.md

 - Skills exchange with others and support to develop your online profiles
 - An opportunity to co-develop this program by sharing feedback.

+### Eligibility
+*\[<a href="#top">Back to top</a>\]*

+- Applicants can apply as individuals or in teams of up to 5 (if you want to enter a bigger team, please [get in touch](#contact-details))
+- The lead applicant and at least 50% of the project team should be affiliated with any public university in South Africa (we aim to select 1 project per university)
+- Applicants can include researchers, lecturers, postgraduate students (Masters, PhD), postdoctoral research fellows, librarians, archivists, and other university staff
+- Teams can include members affiliated with non-academic institutions such as National Libraries, NPOs, NGOs, civil tech organisations, etc.
+- Applicants should be able to commit to attend training and scheduled meetings (we anticipate between 4 - 10 hours a month depending on the type of project submitted)
+- Projects can include participants from humanities/social sciences/computational fields/libraries/... but OER projects must have the aim to grow Digital Humanities capacity in South Africa
+- Each group member must have support from there line manager/supervisor/institution to participate in the programme to ensure they are able to commit time and attention to the activities.

 ### Process
 *\[<a href="#top">Back to top</a>\]*